Skip to main content

 Choose LangChain if...

-• +Choose LangChain if you want to leverage the broader ecosystem for stronger engineering workflows—specifically combining it with **LangGraph for more controllable orchestration** and **LangSmith for debugging, evaluation, and deployment support**.
+• +Choose LangChain if your workflow orchestration and quality process benefits from the surrounding ecosystem—specifically using **LangGraph** for more controllable orchestration and **LangSmith** for **debugging, evaluation, and deployment support**.